-Under Section 3 of the Act, elected members may not be concerned or interested in contracts made by the council when payments made for the contracts entered into during a particular year exceed \$25,000 including GST.
+Under Section 3 of the Act, elected members (or spouse or partner) may not be concerned or interested in contracts made by the council when payments made for the contracts entered into during a particular year exceed \$25,000 including GST.
 That amount may only be exceeded if the council has either obtained the prior approval of the Auditor General or, in special circumstances, obtained retrospective approval.
 When payments exceed \$25,000 or any other approved amount, the elected member concerned is automatically disqualified from office.
-He or she also commits an offence if they continue to act as a member.
+They also commits an offence if they continue to act as a member.